Thread Pool Design

 return 0;

-}You will see eight tasks distributed across four threads, with the first four starting almost simultaneously, and the next four running after the first batch completes.
+}You will see eight tasks distributed across four threads.
+The first four start almost simultaneously, while the next four run immediately after the previous batch completes.

-Great, the skeleton is up.
-But this version has an obvious flaw: enqueue() doesn't return anything.
-You submit a task, the task finishes executing, but you can't get the result—which is awkward.
-If the task throws an exception, things get worse: the exception gets swallowed by the std::function<void()> invocation, and the exact behavior depends on the implementation, usually calling std::terminate and terminating the program outright.
+Excellent, the framework is now in place.
+However, this version has a significant flaw: enqueue() returns nothing.
+You submit a task, the task executes, but you cannot retrieve the result—which is quite awkward.
+If the task throws an exception, things get even messier: the exception will be swallowed by the std::function<void()> invocation.
+The exact behavior depends on the implementation, but it typically involves calling std::terminate to abort the program immediately.
 Let's fix this next.

-In the previous chapter, we demonstrated how to use the packaged_task + shared_ptr pattern to return a future in SimpleTaskQueue.
-The thread pool needs the same pattern, except now multiple workers fetch tasks from the queue concurrently—but that's fine, packaged_task itself is thread-safe (setting the shared state happens only once), as long as we don't call the same packaged_task from multiple threads simultaneously.
+In the previous article, we demonstrated how to return a future using packaged_task with shared_ptr within SimpleTaskQueue.
+The thread pool requires the same pattern, except that now multiple workers fetch tasks from the queue simultaneously—but that's fine. packaged_task is inherently thread-safe (the shared state is set only once), provided we don't invoke the same packaged_task instance in multiple threads at the same time.

-Our goal is to provide a submit() template function: it accepts any callable and arguments, and returns a std::future<R>, where R is the return type of the callable.
-The caller can use this future to get() the result, or catch an exception in case of failure.
+Our goal is to provide a submit() template function that accepts any callable object and its arguments, returning a std::future<R>, where R is the return type of the callable.
+The caller can use this future to get() the result, or capture the exception if one occurs.

 template <typename F, typename...
 Args>